Sending newsletters with site updates is a common task, as is sending out one off special notifications. Which module is the best choice?

 The documentation is a slideshow spread out and the content really hard to read.
 Would be better to copy the documentation to regular HTML pages.

-There are newsletter facilities in the CRM modules including CiviCRM, https://drupal.org/project/civicrm.
-You should look at them when you want more contact information and management or want to run advertising campaigns instead of simple newsletters.
+There are newsletter facilities in the CRM modules including CiviCRM, https://civicrm.org.
+You should look at them when you want more contact information and management or want to run campaigns in addition to simple newsletters.

 External mail services